ivanrg99/easytransfer/README.md

 - Add integrity validation to the files that are being sent
 - Add better error handling
 - Merge server and client into one binary
+- Try to make it faster (maybe run in paralel reading to the buffer and writing to the file)